 "When diversity wins, Germany wins" – Diversity Day 2025

-Excellent universities need diverse perspecives
+Excellent universities need diverse perspectives

 Constantly setting an example for diversity and equal opportunities is more important than ever, as the social and political situation remains challenging.
 Social background, disability, race, sexual orientation or gender are still and increasingly becoming reasons why people are marginalised and belittled.
 People who campaign against discrimination and misanthropy and in favour of more democracy and togetherness must also expect resistance and are even scrutinised by politicians.